psychemedia/pentrich-uprising/resources/17_nottingham_bills.md

 But as the frame-breaking outbreaks continued through the first few weeks of 1812, more extensive powers granted under an act of Parliament were called for.

 More severe punishments for the act of frame-breaking itself were also called for, under the argument that this would act as a deterrent.
 For men found guilty of frame-breaking, which was classed as a simple felony, the maximum sentence that could be applied was transportation; but if it could be proven that the men had entered with an intention of burglary, then the penalty was a capital one.
-And the capital sentence was now being sought for frtame-breaking in its own right.
+And the capital sentence was now being sought for frame-breaking in its own right.